Santa Cruz Bronson Review — A Capable Do-It-All Mullet Mountain Bike

 The Santa Cruz Bronson hits the sweet spot between performance and play, and the mixed wheel design enhances the bike’s all-rounder personality.

-The 2022 model appeals to a broad range of riders and riding styles and is capable on varied terrains without excelling in a specific domain.
+The latest model appeals to a broad range of riders and riding styles and is capable on varied terrains without excelling in a specific domain.
 With this new release, Santa Cruz showcases cycling’s most advanced technologies and engineering to deliver exceptional ride characteristics, performance, and reliability.

 This Santa Cruz Bronson review will provide you with all you need to know about the updates for this year, the bike’s main features, strengths and weaknesses, and the different builds in the series.